Eddfest

-Eddfest was a one-off rock/metal festival headlined by British heavy metal band Iron Maiden which took place at the Bangalore Palace Grounds in Bangalore, India on 17 March 2007.
+Eddfest is a metal festival headlined by British heavy metal band Iron Maiden which first took place at the Bangalore Palace Grounds in Bangalore, India on 17 March 2007.
 The concert was part of the band's A Matter Of Life And Death Tour.
 The name Eddfest is taken from the band's mascot Eddie.
 It marked the first visit of Iron Maiden to the Indian subcontinent, and the first major heavy metal concert to take place in the country.
 Other bands which played at the concert included Lauren Harris, Indian Rock veterans Parikrama and Ftn.
+In 2026, Eddfest returned, this time taking place in Knebworth, England as part of Knebworth Festival during the bands Run for Your Lives World Tour.

 The concert garnered much media frenzy and mainstream attention not only in India, but all over the world with many international journalists flying into Bangalore.
 The event was also covered in the documentary film Global Metal by Sam Dunn and Scott McFadyen, which also features live recordings of the concert.
 Apart from fans from all over India, people traveled for this event from neighboring countries like Sri Lanka, Nepal, Pakistan, Thailand and China.